Where to Begin: Mantras for Navigating a Cancer Diagnosis

-The cancer patient experience is like working on a puzzle without knowing what the big picture looks like and getting one piece at a time.
-Here are some of the pieces, wisdoms, mantras, phrases, and ideas that have supported me:
+The cancer patient experience feels like working on a puzzle without knowing the final picture - you're given one piece at a time.
+Here are some of the pieces, wisdoms, mantras, phrases, and ideas that have supported me and helped me navigate.

 -